Qardruss/FlappuccinoX/README.md

 ## Usage
 ### Releases
-A Windows build of the game is available [here](https://polymars.itch.io/flappuccino).
+A Windows build of the original game is available [here](https://polymars.itch.io/flappuccino).
 ### Running from source
 Grab the latest release of Python from [here](https://www.python.org/downloads/) **and** install Pygame by executing ``pip install pygame``.